-An unofficial withdrawal occurs when a student has stopped attending courses for a period of 14 consecutive days or more but has not communicated a desire to officially withdraw from the University.
+An unofficial withdrawal occurs when a student has stopped attending courses for a period of 14 consecutive days or more but

 Student Records

 Family Educational Rights and Privacy Act (FERPA)

 Grand Canyon University annually informs students of the Family Educational Rights and Privacy Act of 1974.
 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 Questions concerning the Family Educational Rights and Privacy Act may be referred to the Office of Academic Records.